• Skip to main content

 Can I make this jam sugar-free?

 Yes!
 You can use honey instead of sugar.
-Add ½ cup of honey or maple syrup to fruit.
+Add ½ cup of honey or maple syrup to the fruit.
 Do not stir.
 You can also add ½ cup of chia seeds to thicken and skip the cornstarch slurry.

 What other fruit can I use?